Content under review

 Since the nominations, we’ve undertaken extensive site characterisations to assess geography, flora and fauna, and cultural heritage.
-The studies identified the need for a larger buffer zone to accommodate site features, power infrastructure, and road access at Napandee, near Kimba in the Eyre Peninsula, South Australia.
+The studies identified the need for a larger buffer zone to accommodate site features, power infrastructure, and road access.

-The following table describes Napandee's early and revised land estimates.
+The following table describes the site's early and revised land estimates.

-Now that part of the land at Napandee has been acquired by the Commonwealth, we’ll perform detailed investigations to determine the operational zone’s best placement.
+Now that land has been acquired by the Commonwealth, we’ll perform detailed investigations to determine the operational zone’s best placement.

 The operational zone will house: